PLATINUM2022

 Notes from the nonprofit

 Golden PAWS Assistance Dogs is a respected and sustainable organization that creates meaningful impacts for service dog recipients while making lasting contributions in support of our community and those we serve.
 We provide education and community outreach in support of our mission through canine assisted therapy and ambassador dog programs.
-Our extraordinary Golden Retrievers are the common denominator in all our work.
+Our extraordinary Golden and Labrador Retrievers are the common denominator in all our work.

 Ruling year info